Naraku-Mo/Feature-Fusion-CNN/README.md

+# Feature-Fusion-CNN
-# A Change-detection method based on multi-scale feature fusion
+A Change-detection method based on multi-scale feature fusion.